flatiron/viewful/README.md

 ```

 <a name="presenter"></a>
-## View Presenters
+# View Presenters
 A **Presenter** can be considered a function which performs actions on an already rendered view.

 In simple use-cases, you will not need to write a presenter.
-In Level 1 DOM rendering ( such as generating server-side HTML to return to the client ), you will not use `View.present`.
-In "web-pages", you'll just be generating markup and won't have to think about a writing "presenter".
+In **Level 1 DOM rendering** ( such as generating server-side HTML to return to the client ), you will not use `View.present`.

-In more advanced use-cases, such as creating rich user-interfaces, you will want to create a Presenter to act upon your View.
+In "web-pages", you'll just be generating markup and won't have to think about writing a "presenter".
+In more advanced use-cases, such as creating rich user-interfaces, you will want to create a **Presenter to act upon your View**.

-Presenters are particularly important when implementing data-binding, browser events such as mouse and keyboard, or graceful no-script comptable fallbacks.
+Presenters are particularly important when implementing data-binding, browser events ( such as mouse and keyboard ), or graceful no-script compatible fallbacks for complex interfaces.

-**TL:DR;** View Presenters are more convention than actual code
+**TL:DR; View Presenters are advantageous, but not mandatory.**

-**Button Alert Example:**
+## Click a Button to Alert Example

 - myview
  - button.html